ryumiel/deview2015/presentation.md

 - Gwang Yoon Hwang
 - Hacker in Igalia, S. L.
+- Working on WebKit/Chromium Project
-- Working on WebKit Project, focused on rendering performance of WebKitGTK+ in embedded environment
+- Focused on the rendering performance in embedded environment

 ![](images/igalia-cover.png)